RunpengNie/underdog-s-struggling/Docs/DesignDocs/DesignDoc-EN-ver006.md

 ## 3. Program Logic

+### 3.1.
+Backend Design

 #### (1) Basic Entity Design
   - Role
   - User
   - ModificationRecord
   - Tag
   - Entry
+  - Language
 #### (2) 3 different type of users and guests
   - Administrator/Developer
   - VIP user(Paid user)
   - Registered User
   - Guest User/Unregistered User(they won't appear in our database)
 #### (3)

+### 3.2.
+Frontend Design

+#### 3.2.1.
+Page Design

+#### (1) Display Page
+  - Page should contain a filter on the left side and a display area for entries
+  - URL: /#
+  - filter description: it is a scroll-down menu like Github style (go check it before implement)

+#### 3.2.2.
+Component Design

+#### (1) Entry Component
+  - A unified format of displaying entries that returns from the request
+  - URL: /entry/[EntryId]
+  - Main content can support markdown format
+  - Topic and subtopic should be bold and have different font from the main content
+  - It should have broder line like a note-like card

 ## 4. Database
 #### (1) Overview